AD-feiben/neteaseMusic/README.md

 # neteaseMusic

-> this is a web project base of vue
+> this is a web project base on vue

 ## Build Setup